jensarps/idbwrapper-utils/CONTRIBUTING.md

 Add your code to the "Contents" section of the main readme file, so that people can directly see your code is in this repository.

-Then, hit the "Pull Request" button on GitHub the request a merge.
+Then, hit the "Pull Request" button on GitHub to request a merge.

 Done!